 A top down and bottom-up approach will be used to invest in equity and equity related instruments.
-Investments will be pursued in select sectors based on the Investment Team's analysis of business cycles, regulatory reforms, competitive advantage etc. Selective stock picking will be done based on these sectors.
-The fund manager in selecting stocks will focus on the fundamentals of the business, the industry structure, the quality of management, sensitivity to economic factors, the financial strength of the company and the key earnings drivers.
+Investments will be pursued in Infrastructure related sectors based on the Investment Team's identification of the drivers of growth of the Indian economy.
+For this, the Fund Manager(s) will do an analysis of business cycles, regulatory reforms, demographics, investment/infrastructure requirements, competitive advantage etc. The Fund Manager(s) in selecting scrips will focus on the fundamentals of the business, the industry structure, the quality of management and its strategy, corporate governance trends, sensitivity to economic factors, operating efficiency, the financial strength of the company, key earnings and cash flow drivers.
+Since disciplined investing requires risk management, the AMC would incorporate adequate safeguards for controlling risks in the portfolio construction process.

+The Scheme may invest in unlisted and/or privately placed and/or unrated debt securities subject to the limits indicated under "Investment Restrictions for the Scheme(s)" prescribed in this SID, from issuers of repute and sound financial standing.
+If investment is made in unrated debt securities, the approval of the Board of the AMC and the Trustee Company or the Investment Management Committee (within the broad parameters approved by the Board of the AMC and the Trustee Company) shall be obtained, as per the Regulations.
 As per the asset allocation pattern indicated above, for investment in debt securities and money market instruments, the Fund may invest a part of the portfolio in various debt securities issued by corporates and/or state and central government.
 Such government securities may include securities which are supported by the ability to borrow from the treasury or supported only by the sovereign guarantee or of the state government or supported by GOI/state government in some other way.

 With the aim of controlling risks, rigorous in-depth credit evaluation of the instruments proposed to be invested in will be carried out by the Investment Team of the AMC.
 The credit evaluation includes a study of the operating environment of the company, the past track record as well as the future prospects of the issuer, the short as well as long-term financial health of the issuer.
 The AMC will also be guided by the ratings of rating agencies such as CRISIL, CARE and ICRA or any other rating agency as approved by the regulators.
 In addition, the Investment Team of the AMC will study the macro-economic conditions, including the political, economic environment and factors affecting liquidity and interest rates.
 The AMC would use this analysis to attempt to predict the likely direction of interest rates and position the portfolio appropriately to take advantage of the same.
 The Scheme may invest in other Scheme(s) managed by the AMC or in the schemes of any other mutual fund, provided it is in conformity with the investment objectives of the Scheme and in terms of the prevailing Regulations.
 As per the Regulations, no investment management fees will be charged for such investments.